speedzz/Adrian-Nuxt-Supa/README.md

 ### Sign Up
 - [ ] Add a validation for when a user is registering and the email already exist or the password is not up to standards
-- [x] Implement email login

-### Dashboard
-- [x] 🪲Fix the colors of the dashboard since implementing dark mode is making everything blend together
-- [x] Fix top nav to have user profile, settings, and notification
-- [x] Make the sidebar be on top of the topNavBar and implement the expand and collapse
-- [x] Make sure that the sidebar is full height since right now is not the right size.
-- [x] 🪲Add a toggle for darkmode and light mode
-- [ ] Make the footer smaller

-### General
-- [x] Look into bringing the colors i have on the figma design i am thinking that would be the "dark mode" and not the default bs color